mosaicnetworks/evm-lite-js/README.md

 ## Example

-Below is a basic exmaple of how to transfer from a an account on the node.
+Below is a basic example of how to transfer from a controlled account.

 ```typescript
 const from = '0xA4a5F65Fb3752b2B6632F2729f17dd61B2aaD650';